-It is recommended that you replace your tires every 6-10 years (you can determine how old are your tires by checking the sidewall).
-However, this is an estimate and you should constantly be checking your tires for evidence of shallow tread, cuts, bumps or cracks.
+It is recommended that you replace your tires every 6-10 years (you can determine how old your tires are by checking the sidewall).
+However, this is an estimate and you should consistently check for evidence of shallow tread, cuts, bumps, or cracks.
 If you spot anything that’s less than stellar it’s best to invest in some new tires for you and your family’s safety.

 How Should You Protect Your New RV Tires?

 To make sure your new tires last a long time i.e. towards the upper end of the 6-10 year estimate, do regular checks to make sure that they are holding the correct pressure.
-Incorrectly pressured tires can lead to shallow tread, affect ride quality (particularly at high speeds) and may lead to blowouts.
+Incorrectly pressured tires can lead to shallow tread, affect ride quality (particularly at high speeds), and may lead to trailer tire blowouts.

-Additionally, when not in use, we would highly recommend the use of tire covers to protect the tires from the sun’s UV radiation.
-While generally not noticeable at a quick glance, direct exposure to sunlight will cause your tires to dry-rot – resulting in microcracks in the rubber, which will affect the sidewall strength.
+Additionally, when not in use, we highly recommend the use of tire covers to protect RV tires from the sun’s UV radiation.
+While generally not noticeable with a quick glance direct exposure to sunlight will cause tire rubber to dry-rot.
+This leads to microcracks in the rubber which will affect your tire’s sidewall strength.

 Should You Replace All Your RVs Tires at Once?

 Well.
 It depends.
-If all of your tires are approaching the end of their life, but some are in a worse state than others, then yes, we would recommend you switch out the whole lot.
-If your tires are a couple of years old, and one took a puncture then replacing only the single tire makes sense.
+If all your tires are approaching the end of their life, but some are in a worse state than others, then yes, we would recommend you switch out the whole lot.
+If they are a couple of years old, and one took a puncture then replacing only the single tire makes sense.

 Goodyear Wrangler Fortitude HT All-Season Radial Tire

-While there are several aspects of these tires we loved, we were particularly impressed with its lower rolling resistance tread design, making it noticeably more fuel-efficient than many other tires RV tires we’ve driven.
+While there are several aspects of the Wrangler Fortitude we loved, we were particularly impressed with its lower rolling resistance tread design, making it noticeably more fuel-efficient than many other models we’ve driven on.

-These Goodyear tires also really quiet and ride quite smooth even at high speeds, providing you with a much more relaxed and comfortable on-the-road experience.
-Plus, they’re all-season.
+These Goodyear tires ride smoothly and quietly even at high speeds, providing you with a more relaxed and comfortable on-the-road experience.
+Plus, they’re all season.
 Although we wouldn’t recommend driving with them through a blizzard, they’re well-made and have great traction in a variety of conditions.

 - Quiet and comfortable ride